Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Summary and outlook

 \section{Summary and outlook}

-We have studied the asymmetric exclusion process with open boundaries having spatially smoothly varying hopping rates.
+We have thus studied the totally asymmetric exclusion process with open boundaries having spatially smoothly varying hopping rates.
 Our study reveals the universal form of the phase diagrams for generic smooth hopping rates.
 Our results are sufficiently general and applies to any smoothly varying hopping rate functions.
-We construct the mean-field theory, and use that to outline a scheme to calculate stead state density profiles.
-Unsurprisingly, the steady state density are {\em space varying}, unlike those in the conventional TASEP with uniform hopping.
+We construct the mean-field theory, and use that to outline a scheme to calculate steady state density profiles. { Our method directly gives the steady state densities in terms of the current $J$ almost immediately by using the spatial constancy of the latter in the steady states.
+The different phases are then analysed by varying the boundary conditions in a straightforward manner.} Unsurprisingly, the bulk steady state densities are {\em generically space varying}, unlike those in the conventional TASEP with uniform hopping (except along the special line $\alpha=\beta < 1/2$).
 These match well with those obtained from the MCS studies, lending credence to our mean-field analysis.
 Because of the spatially varying densities, the conventional way to characterise the phases via the densities, i.e., $\rho_\text{LD}<1/2,\,\rho_\text{HD}>1/2$ and $\rho_\text{MC}=1/2$ in the bulk of the TASEP no longer holds.
 Rather one needs to resort to the equivalent conditions to decide the phases, since the current $J$ is a constant.
 This together with the condition that $\rho_\text{LD}(x)<1/2$ and $\rho_\text{HD}(x)>1/2$ everywhere in the bulk, allows us to distinguish the LD and HD phases.
 Further, the maximum steady state current that the system can sustain is no longer 1/4, but is $q_\text{min}/4$, where $q_\text{min}$ is the minimum hopping rate.

-Our MFT scheme applies when $q(x)$ is smoothly varying.
-There are however {\em in vivo} situations, where $q(x)$ is rapidly fluctuating in space~\cite{dna}.
-It would be interesting to extend our work to such systems.

-Our results may be verified in model experiments on the collective motion of driven particles with light-induced activity~\cite{light} passing through a narrow channel.
-Spatial modulations of the hopping rate can be created by applying patterned or spatially varying illumination.
+Surprisingly, our theory shows that the average bulk density in the MC phase can be more or less than 1/2, in direct contrast with conventional open TASEPs with uniform hopping.
+We show that the general effect of spatially varying hopping rates is to enlarge the MC region of the phase space, while shrinking the LD and HD regions.
+Furthermore, our work elucidates the universal phase diagram for various choices of the hopping rate function, highlighting the robustness of asymmetric exclusion process in an open system.
+Lastly but not the least, our MFT and MCS studies clearly show that both the LD-MC and HD-MC transitions in the model are first order for any symmetric hopping rate function $q(x)$ having one minimum.
+This forms a truly novel outcome from this study.
+How this generalises to other forms of $q(x)$ is an interesting question to be investigated in the future.